SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 We'll leave the blue header for the moment, but will change it back to the original color soon.

 Because we used `oc rsync` to quickly re-deploy changes to the running pod, the changes will be lost if we restart the pod.
 Let's update the container image to contain our new blue header.
-Execute:
+From the CodeReady Workspaces Terminal window, execute the following command:

 `oc start-build coolstore --from-file=deployments/ROOT.war`

-or use the command `deploy-eap-openshift` in the command palette.
-And again, wait for it to complete.

 ## Before continuing